Yearly Family Picture Christmas Ornaments

 My über talented friend Jennifer of withHEART is hosting a holiday tour series that is supposed to highlight each blogger’s traditions and meaning behind their individual decor.

-Everyone of us does something different and it is so interesting to hear.
+Every one of us does something different and it is so interesting to hear.
 Today Sarah M. Dorsey and Style House Interiors are sharing their Holiday with HEART with you and tomorrow you can continue at Simply Organized.
-But you should start at the beginning of the tours at my friend Jennifer’s (click HERE) to make sure you see them all.

-In Germany growing up there wasn’t a Santa Claus, we had St. Nicholaus and he came on December 6th.
-We used to leave out boots for him to fill with nuts, oranges and some chocolates.
+In Germany growing up, there wasn’t a Santa Claus, we had St. Nicholaus and he came on December 6th.
+We used to leave out boots for him to fill with nuts, oranges, and some chocolates.
 And he would also come to talk to us with his scary helper “Knecht Ruprecht” who brought his wooden rod that he’d pretend to whip us with if we were bad.
-Needless to say we were scared to death.
-St. Nicolaus is the original Santa Claus and reading about him is so interesting if you haven’t done so yet, you can do that HERE.
+Needless to say, we were scared to death.
+St. Nicolaus is the original Santa Claus and reading about him is so interesting.

 So to combine the two and not make our kids totally left out in this country, we celebrate on the evening of the 24th but it is Santa Claus who brings them gifts although I do have to admit that I wish it would be the old ways in our house too.
 I love the origin of everything and don’t like how it has all gotten lost.

 After opening presents, we eat broth fondue which is so much fun and our children love having to cook their own meat and vegetables in the broth and then getting to dip them into different sauces that we prepared earlier that day.
 This meal ensures that we all get to sit around and enjoy each other’s company for a bit longer since it is a lengthy meal due to having to cook every individual bite.